x75/smp_audio/README.md

 smp\_audio
 ==========

-A playground for designing audio tools, *smp\_audio* is part of the smp project, a set of conventions about sensorimotor learning and developmental models used in robotics research.
-Auditory perception is an important function for robots, but there are clear side-effects.
-For example, the modules a robot needs to "hear" things, can used to build audio- and music tools for consumers and pros with novel properties.
-That is the idea, that this project tries to validate.

-The smp approach is shaped by rapid-prototyping and functional proofing.
-Optimization issues are defered entirely to later stages, generally assuming them possible-if-justified.
-The approach is fundamentally graphical and only informally defined beyond this fact.
-Algorithms and processing flows are modelled as graphs whose nodes comprise function calls on impinging data.
-This project consists of a set of library functions in the \`smp\_audio\` directory, and experimental processing flows in the \`scripts\` directory, making use of library calls to build apps and usage examples.

-Within smp, third party libraries are liberally used to realize the *rapid* aspect, at the cost of stability and ease of installation.
-The library wraps different MIR functions from several existing implementations, currently essentia, librosa, madmom, aubio, pyAudioAnalysis.
-These wrappers are complemented with additional glue and integration functions.
+The audio tooling playground within the **sensorimotor primitives** (smp) family of packages [1].
+They come out of a sensorimotor approach to learning and development on robots.

+Auditory perception is an extremely important modality that has not seen the attention it deserves in robotics.
+There is a large overlap in modeling robot perception and computer music processes. smp\_audio is a collection of batch algorithms for audio processing tasks based on techniques pulled from MIR and machine listening.

+This is research code and was created on a functional proofing mindset bent to radically rapid prototyping.
+Processing flows are modeled graphically where nodes comprise function calls on impinging data.
+There exist several versions of the graphical language strewn across different smp projects with different levels of language rigor.
+Still WIP, but hey.

+This means we are using third party libraries without limit in the project, which is easy working from within a well used Python environment [2]. smp\_audio is wrapping around a number of established audio processing libraries: aubio, essentia, librosa, pyAudioAnalysis, madmom, and a few more specialized ones.
+These are all well maintained and generally easy to install.

+The \`smp\_audio\` directory contains the wrapping code and glue to provide the underlying API to the processing flows defined in the files in the \`scripts\` directory.

 Install
 -------